ericom-gideon/docs/docs/apps/asset_precompile_on_ninefold.md

 File uploading gems such as [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) or [Paperclip](https://github.com/thoughtbot/paperclip) generally store files in the public directory.
 At Ninefold, every web server has its own file system.
 While that is enticing to use as storage, writing to the web server file system is not scalable and is not persistent across new code deployments.
 With multiple web servers, uploaded files will be stored on the server that handles the request.
 Subsequent requests may be handled by a different server and that file will not be available to it.
 A common object store such as S3 is the preferred approach.

 #### A word about CDNs
 Content distribution networks (CDNs) are for performance.
 Ninefold ensures that cache headers are properly set and that gzipped assets are served correctly from Ninefold.
 This means that assets will be cached at the browser for subsequent requests until a new revision updates them.
 When assets are served externally using a CDN, that responsibility passes to the customer / third party.
-For information on how to set up your Ninefold account with a CDN, check out our article here!